singonwan/singonwan/README.md

 You can find me on [LindkedIn](https://www.linkedin.com/in/george-wan-aa4189193/)!

-### Thank you for dropping by, stay awesome! :star: 😄
+### Thanks for dropping by, stay awesome! :star: 😄

 <!--